Kacper-Arendt/CodeCracks/README.md

-# Notes, Finance Tracker & Quiz Game
+# Notes, Finance Tracker

-This is a full-stack React & Express application built with Turborepo that allows users to manage their notes, keep track of their finances, and test their knowledge about Lord of the Rings.
+This is a full-stack React & Express application built with Turborepo that allows users to manage their notes, keep track of their finances

 ## Features

 - Notes: Users can create, edit, and delete their notes.
 - Finance Tracker: Users can add, edit, and delete their
 - financial transactions, categorize them, and view their overall financial status.
-- Quiz Game: Users can answer multiple-choice questions about Lord of the Rings and get their score after completing the quiz.

 ## Roadmap